apache/predictionio/examples/scala-local-regression/README.md

 2014-08-05 14:01:28,313 INFO  APIDebugWorkflow$ - Metrics is null.
 Stop here 2014-08-05 14:01:28,482 INFO  APIDebugWorkflow$ - Run information saved with ID: qGGlujG0SMOkvCaA-YZmEw
 ```
-Take a note of the ID
-for later use.

 Running Evaluation Metrics
 --------------------------

-To run evaluation metrics, simply add an argument to the `run-workflow` command.
+To run evaluation metrics, use the following command.
 ```
-$ cd $PIO_HOME/examples
+$ cd $PIO_HOME/examples/scala-local-regression
-$ ../bin/run-eval --engineId io.prediction.examples.regression \
-  --engineVersion 0.8.0-SNAPSHOT \
-  --jsonBasePath src/main/scala/regression/local/params \
-  --metricsClass io.prediction.controller.MeanSquareError
+$ ../../bin/pio eval --metrics-class io.prediction.controller.MeanSquareError
 ```
-Notice that we have appended `--metricsClass
+Notice the extra required argument `--metrics-class
-io.prediction.controller.MeanSquareError` to the end of the command.
-This
+io.prediction.controller.MeanSquareError` for the `eval` command.
+This instructs
-instructs the workflow runner to run the specified metrics after training is
+PredictionIO to run the specified metrics during evaluation.
+When you look at
-done.
-When you look at the console output again, you should be able to see a
+the console output again, you should be able to see a mean square error
-mean square error computed, like the following.
+computed, like the following.
 ```
 2014-08-05 14:02:04,848 INFO  APIDebugWorkflow$ - Set: The One Size: 1000 MSE: 0.092519
 2014-08-05 14:02:04,848 INFO  APIDebugWorkflow$ - APIDebugWorkflow.run completed.